-5 Unmissable Experiences You Can Only Get In The Kimberley Australia
+Five Unmissable Experiences You Can Find Only in Australia’s Kimberley

 Whether you’re exploring this vast region overland, along the Gibb River Road, or taking the less-traveled yet more adventurous route along the coastline by sea, the best way to see the Kimberley’s myriad wonders is by immersing yourself in this stunning and remote part of Australia.
 It’s sure to be an experience you’ll never forget.

-1. More Than 2 Billion Years of the Earth’s History
+1. More than 2 billion years of Earth’s history

 To visit Australia’s Kimberley is to visit some of the oldest landscapes on Earth: The Precambrian rocks that make up the Kimberley Plateau are more than two billion years old, while an ancient barrier reef system, a remnant of the Devonian period 350 million years ago, towers high over Geikie Gorge, Tunnel Creek and Windjana Gorge National Parks.
 Dinosaur lovers can view ancient footprints left behind more than 130 million years ago at Gantheaume Point in Broome, which can only be seen when tides are extremely low.
 And these are just a few of Kimberley’s landmarks.